Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/apocalypse_supermatter_cascade/readme.md

 ### Description:

-The supermatter engine has a chance to throw the supermatter cascade, which is a shift-ending catastrophe (reality-ending)
+The supermatter cascade is a reality-ending catastrophe.
+Admin-triggered only at this time

 ### TG Proc Changes: